 ‘Anisokaryosis’ is a bit more detailed and refers to an unusual variation of the density or size of cell nuclei, specifically the nuclear chromatin.
 Chromatin is a complex of DNA and protein, whose function is to regulate the size of a cell.
 However, even with these unusual variations in hyperplasia, if cells are dividing in a predictable way, they are not cancer cells.

 The diagnosis of Atypical Ductal Hyperplasia is dependent on three main factors

 Doctors usually make a diagnosis of ADH depending on three main components.
 These are the:-

 - Architectural pattern

 - Disease extent

-Atypical ductal hyperplasia develops as a uniform population of round, polygonal, or cuboidal hyperchromatic cells, of a small to medium size.
+Atypical ductal hyperplasia develops as a uniform population of round, polygonal or cuboidal hyperchromatic cells, of a small to medium size.
 Cells tend to be arranged in a regular pattern.
 Nucleoli are always single and small.

-Furthermore, specialists believe that the micropapillary pattern of atypical ductal hyperplasia is also believed to be a more likely precursor for DCIS.
+Furthermore, specialists believe that the micropapillary pattern of atypical ductal hyperplasia is also a more likely precursor for DCIS.
 There remains no clear, undisputed evidence that either hyperplasia without atypia and atypical ductal hyperplasia are precursors to either DCIS or invasive carcinoma.